Table of Contents

 Deep pressure therapy helps to regulate the nervous system by stimulating the parasympathetic nervous system, which triggers the body’s “rest and digest” response and produces a calming effect throughout the body.

-By doing this, deep pressure therapy helps to balance the two main divisions of the autonomic nervous system (the sympathetic and parasympathetic systems) to reduce stress and anxiety and help with emotional regulation.
+By doing this, deep pressure therapy helps to balance the two main divisions of the autonomic nervous system (the sympathetic and parasympathetic systems as explained in Polyvagal Theory) to reduce stress and anxiety and help with emotional regulation by climbing the polyvagal ladder.

 Improve sensory processing